-Beaver Lake is a 28,000-acre Corps of Engineers reservoir on the White River in Benton and Carroll counties in NW Arkansas.
+Beaver Lake is a 28,000-acre federally managed reservoirs on the White River in Benton and Carroll counties in NW Arkansas.
 Characterized by a clear Ozark mountain lake with rocky shorelines and deep-water coves in the Ozark National Forest, this water body requires purpose-built structures that account for its specific operating conditions.

 The construction conditions on Beaver Lake - a clear Ozark mountain lake with rocky shorelines and deep-water coves in the Ozark National Forest - are shaped by managed water levels, open-water wave fetch, and site-specific substrate.
 Rocky shorelines require different pile systems than soft-bottom coves, and seasonal draw-down affects dock design.
-Army Corps Section 404 permits and reservoir shoreline management plans govern all construction here.
+Army required waterway coordination and reservoir shoreline management plans govern all construction here.

 Shore Protect Team delivers Erosion Control Services in Beaver Lake, AR.
-We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling.
-Permit coordination is part of every project.
+We construct dock and pier systems for the managed water level range, build bulkheads and retaining walls for eroding shorelines, and install marine piling. full project coordination is included with every scope.

 Send us your property location and site photos for a free consultation.
 We will evaluate your shoreline conditions and recommend the right structure type and materials for your site.